timescale/docs/use-timescale/metrics-logging/insights.md

 The Metrics graph provides a visual representation of CPU, memory, and Storage IO usage over time.
 In addition, it overlays the top 3 queries execution times from the list view onto the resource metrics.
 This feature allows you to easily correlate your query executions with resource utilization.
 Moreover, the graph is fully zoomable, enabling you to define specific time frames for a more detailed analysis.

--- metrics graph screenshot

 ### Query list view

 The query list view displays the top 50 entries that match the selected filters.
 In this table, we show the following metrics: executions, total rows, median and p95 execution time, hypertables, compressed tables and the user name.
 The metrics are calculated based on the entire period you've selected.
 For example, if you've chosen the past 6 hours in the time frame selector, all the metrics represent an aggregation of the last 6 hours of executions of data.

 #### Details
 |Column|Description|